IBE160/SG-Oslo-Best/docs/ux-design-specification.md

 ### 7.1 Consistency Rules

+The following patterns were reviewed and agreed upon during our collaborative design session to ensure a consistent and predictable experience.
 To ensure a cohesive, intuitive, and predictable user experience across CVAI Turbo, the following UX pattern decisions will guide implementation:

 #### 7.1.1 Button Hierarchy